HolmesLab/ClinicalNetDynamics/README.md

 **Corresponding author email:** carrisacocuzza@gmail.com

 **Repository contents:**
-* Note that all scripts below include detailed annotations throughout and are prefaced with notes on required toolboxes, versions, etc.; other contextual details may be found in the Methods section of the manuscript
+* Note that all scripts below include detailed annotations throughout; other contextual details may be found in the Methods section of the manuscript

 * NMF_Cocuzza.py: python functions to implement non-negative matrix factorization (approach used to quantify brain network reconfiguration dynamics)